japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 t4.join(t6, "id").foreach(_ => ())
 ----

-The above join query is a fine example of a link:spark-sql-SparkPlan-SortMergeJoinExec.adoc[SortMergeJoinExec] (aka _SortMergeJoin_) of two link:spark-sql-SparkPlan-FileSourceScanExec.adoc[FileSourceScanExecs] (aka _Scan_).
-The join query uses link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc[ShuffleExchangeExec] physical operators (aka _Exchange_) to shuffle the table datasets for the SortMergeJoin.
+The above join query is a fine example of a spark-sql-SparkPlan-SortMergeJoinExec.md[SortMergeJoinExec] (aka _SortMergeJoin_) of two spark-sql-SparkPlan-FileSourceScanExec.md[FileSourceScanExecs] (aka _Scan_).
+The join query uses spark-sql-SparkPlan-ShuffleExchangeExec.md[ShuffleExchangeExec] physical operators (aka _Exchange_) to shuffle the table datasets for the SortMergeJoin.

 .SortMergeJoin of FileScans (Details for Query) image::images/spark-sql-bucketing-sortmergejoin-filescans.png[align="center"]

-One way to avoid the exchanges (and so optimize the join query) is to use table bucketing that is applicable for all file-based data sources, e.g. Parquet, ORC, JSON, CSV, that are saved as a table using link:spark-sql-DataFrameWriter.adoc#saveAsTable[DataFrameWrite.saveAsTable] or simply available in a link:spark-sql-Catalog.adoc[catalog] by link:SparkSession.md#table[SparkSession.table].
+One way to avoid the exchanges (and so optimize the join query) is to use table bucketing that is applicable for all file-based data sources, e.g. Parquet, ORC, JSON, CSV, that are saved as a table using spark-sql-DataFrameWriter.md#saveAsTable[DataFrameWrite.saveAsTable] or simply available in a spark-sql-Catalog.md[catalog] by SparkSession.md#table[SparkSession.table].

-NOTE: Bucketing link:spark-sql-DataFrameWriter.adoc#assertNotBucketed[is not supported] for link:spark-sql-DataFrameWriter.adoc#save[DataFrameWriter.save], link:spark-sql-DataFrameWriter.adoc#insertInto[DataFrameWriter.insertInto] and link:spark-sql-DataFrameWriter.adoc#jdbc[DataFrameWriter.jdbc] methods.
+NOTE: Bucketing spark-sql-DataFrameWriter.md#assertNotBucketed[is not supported] for spark-sql-DataFrameWriter.md#save[DataFrameWriter.save], spark-sql-DataFrameWriter.md#insertInto[DataFrameWriter.insertInto] and spark-sql-DataFrameWriter.md#jdbc[DataFrameWriter.jdbc] methods.

-You use link:spark-sql-DataFrameWriter.adoc#bucketBy[DataFrameWriter.bucketBy] method to specify the number of buckets and the bucketing columns.
+You use spark-sql-DataFrameWriter.md#bucketBy[DataFrameWriter.bucketBy] method to specify the number of buckets and the bucketing columns.

-You can optionally sort the output rows in buckets using link:spark-sql-DataFrameWriter.adoc#sortBy[DataFrameWriter.sortBy] method.
+You can optionally sort the output rows in buckets using spark-sql-DataFrameWriter.md#sortBy[DataFrameWriter.sortBy] method.

 [source, scala]
 ----